 Surfing and Santa Barbara go hand in hand!
 Santa Barbara is famous for its beaches and there are several surfing spots that are popular with surfers.
 Since 1998, Santa Barbara Adventure Company’s surfing trips have been a great way to experience this exciting sport!
 Our knowledgeable guides focus on the fundamentals–reading water, paddling, etiquette, catching waves and riding.
 We choose surf sites based on the current swell and tide conditions, finding the best breaks for successful learning.
 So where are the best beaches to catch a wave?
 Take a look at the following best surfing spots in Santa Barbara and the surrounding area!

-This surfing spot is for experienced surfers only.
-At El Capitan, the wave quality is world class.
-The waves are 150 to 300 meters on a normal day and 300 to 500 meters on a good day.
-The direction of the swell is West ward and the wind direction is North, Southeast, East and Northeast.
+At El Capitan, the wave quality is world-class.
+The waves are fickle but can be 300 to 500 meters on a good day.
+The direction of the swell is Westward and the wind direction is North, Southeast, East and Northeast.
 The El Capitan surfing spot is open to public access and is crowded during the weekends.

 Do you have a favorite surf spot, did we miss one?
 Share it with us in the comments below.